 Lycamobile offers you great local rates using the Telstra network and very cheap international call rates with many at 1/4c per minutes.
 Lycamobile also offers: High quality network, Free multilingual customer services 24/7, Free voicemail, Online account management, International conference calling, Missed call notification, Call waiting.

 Lycamobile is regularly running special offers on their website.
-Here are the current range as at 20 September 2012.
+Here are the current range:

 Free Lycamobile to Lycamobile calls with no flagfall

 Calls to US/Portugal/UK/Ireland Lycamobile are absolutely Free with No flagfall.